The majority of electrical safety hazards can be prevented. Just use a combination of basic common sense and plain old good wiring.

-For most people, preventing an electrical accident means not plugging too many things into one feeble extension cord (which they do anyway) or not using a hair dryer while taking a bath (hopefully they don't do this).
-And while these are valid and important precautions, there are many other potential electrical safety hazards in any home.
+For most homeowners, preventing an electrical accident means not plugging too many things into one feeble extension cord (which they do anyway!) or not using a hair dryer while taking a bath (hopefully they do not do this).
+But while these are valid and important precautions, there are many other potential electrical safety hazards in any home.

 Cords and Plugs

 Always use the right cord for the job, such as 3-prong grounded cords for all appliances and tools that require grounding.
 Also make sure the cord's capacity well exceeds the demand of what's plugged into it; heavier-gauge cords can handle more current than lighter-gauge cords.
 Avoid using 3-prong adapters to plug grounded cords into 2-prong outlets (while theoretically possible, the chances of a true ground existing here are extremely slight).

 Fixtures and Appliances

 Misuse of lamps and light fixtures is another top cause of electrical accidents.
-As harmless as it seems, using a 100-watt bulb in a 60-watt fixture (for example), can melt the fixture wires, creating a shock and fire hazard.
+As harmless as it seems, using a 100-watt bulb in a 60-watt fixture (for example) can melt the fixture wires, creating a shock and fire hazard.
 The same danger exists when plugging a cord into an adapter outlet that screws into a light bulb socket.

 With All Due Respect ...

 As a general rule, the best approach to preventing electrical accidents is to treat this often underrated power source with respect.
-This means actually following the advice written in product manuals and on the little labels on cords, appliances, fixtures and other devices.
+This means actually following the advice written in product manuals and on the little labels on cords, appliances, fixtures, and other devices.